f5devcentral/f5-agility-labs-adc/docs/class13/labs/lab1.rst

 In MinIO terminology, a storage pool (often referred to as a server pool) is a set of MinIO server nodes that aggregate their drives and resources to act as a single, independent unit of storage capacity.
 It is the fundamental unit for scaling, expanding, and managing capacity in a distributed MinIO deployment.

-A storage pool is a **unit of expansion**:  When you need more capacity, you add a new server pool to your existing deployment.
+To re-iterate, a storage pool is a **unit of expansion**:  When you need more capacity, you add a new server pool to your existing deployment.
 This allows for horizontal scaling.

 Outcome desired:  Expand Cluster 1 from 2 nodes (Storage Pool 1) to 4 nodes (Storage Pool 1 + Storage Pool 2).
 We will use the storage prefix to avoid confusion with BIG-IP origin pools, which frequently are just simply referred to as just pools.